Mezo-hx/HeapsTutorial/docs/index.md

 If you don't have these prerequisites installed, we recommend you to follow Deepnight's [tutorial](https://deepnight.net/tutorial/a-quick-guide-to-installing-haxe/) on installing Haxe to get started.

 ## Target Audience
-This tutorial is designed for beginners who are interested in game development and have little or no prior programming experience.
+This tutorial is designed for beginners who are interested in game development and have little programming experience.
 We will cover the basics of Haxe programming language as well as Heaps.

 ## Overview
 In this tutorial, we will start with the basics of Haxe programming language and gradually move towards more advanced topics.
 We will cover the following topics: